chmp/csc/Readme.md

-# csc - execute scripts with cells
+# csc - execute scripts one cell at a time

 Install with